tmray/tmray.github.com/_drafts/how-martin-mull-and-fred-willard-changed-my-musical-path.md

 Then, when I went back to get more by this guy, I saw it. **Bone Machine**.

-I didn't know it but this album was going to change my musical direction forever.
+I didn't know it, but this album was going to change my musical direction forever.

 This album was just nothing like I had ever heard!

 The sounds were out of nowhere.
 The lyrics and vocals just did things I didn't know how to do.
+And from the man with that same voice.

-That's when went from just finding something different to wanting to know how to make things that felt and sounded this way.
+That's when it went from just finding something different, to wanting to know how to make things that felt and sounded this way.

 I needed to figure it out.
 I needed to know how it was done.

 I studied every aspect of his albums after this.

 I started experimenting with different instruments and recording techniques.
 Mixing media types, handheld recorders and reel to reel tapes.
 Layering studio takes on top of it to get more depth and sound.

 And I haven't stopped.
 I'm not sure where I would be musically if I hadn't seen this silly little cult program one night.